tdulcet/Distributed-Computing-Scripts/README.md

 Usage: primenet.py [options]

-This program will automatically get assignments, report assignment results and optionally progress to PrimeNet for both the CUDALucas and Mlucas GIMPS programs.
+This program will automatically get assignments, report assignment results and optionally progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
 It also saves its configuration to a “local.ini” file, so it is only necessary to give most of the arguments the first time it is run.
-The first time it is run, if a password is NOT provided, it will register the current CUDALucas/Mlucas instance with PrimeNet (see below).
+The first time it is run, if a password is NOT provided, it will register the current GpuOwl/CUDALucas/Mlucas instance with PrimeNet (see below).
 Then, it will get assignments, report the results and progress, if registered, to PrimeNet on a “timeout” interval, or only once if timeout is 0.